altLab/altOxy/README.md

 # altOxy
-Doing one or a mix of the several spO2 measuring devices
+Doing one device for measuring spO2 in blood

 ## References